Horse64/core.horse64.org/translator/translator-manual.md

 How to run it
 -------------

-You probably just want to check it with `make test`, and then just bootstrap right away via:
+You probably just want to check it with `make test`.

+After that, you might want to bootstrap.
+To do that, go through the following steps:

+1. Run in this `translator` folder (not the repository root):

-`make bootstrap`
+   `make get-deps`

+2. You should now have a sub-repository of HVM inside `horse_modules/hvm.horse64.org` (path relative to the repository root!).

+   **Ensure this is the HVM version you want.
+You can move to a different commit, or replace this entire sub-repository folder with a fork.**

+3. Either build HVM in that sub-repository manually for full control, or otherwise you can now bootstrap right away:

-(Run that in the `translator` directory where also this manual is.)
+   `make bootstrap` (Run this here inside the `translator` folder!)

+   This command will attempt to build HVM automatically for you if needed.
+However, you might need to read HVM's build instructions and to it yourself if it fails.

 Shortcomings of Translator